 Forecasts are a good example of how a budget is all about communication — in this case, with the finance team.
 Up-to-date forecasts help them do accruals, manage their cash, and generally stay aware of what’s happening with marketing dollars leaving the company.

-Approximately three quarters of companies using Allocadia have their marketers update their forecasts every day, according to Jennifer Cracklen, our Lead Education Consultant.
-This may be too a little too often for marketers in smaller organizations, but our recommendation is to have marketers update their forecasts no less often than once a week.
-At a lower frequency than that, it can become an onerous task.
+Approximately three-quarters of companies using Allocadia have their marketers update their forecasts every day.
+This may be a little too often for marketers in smaller organizations, but our recommendation is to have marketers update their forecasts at least once a week.
+Any less often than that, and it can become an onerous task.

-Note: The tricky thing about forecasts is knowing where to capture the information.
+The tricky thing about forecasts is knowing where to capture the information.
 Allocadia solves that problem with a dedicated column alongside your planned spend.
-This lets you compare your planned spend vs. forecasted spend, your forecasted spend vs. actual spend, and other very useful metrics.
+This lets you compare your planned spend vs. forecasted spend, your forecasted spend vs. actual spend and other very useful metrics.